 The best season for Everest View trek is either Spring or Autumn however, due to low altitude, trekking trail is open throughout the year.

-Trek from Lukla to Phakding (2640 m.) takes approximately three hours.
+Fly from Kathmandu to Lukla (2886m.) takes about 35 minutes.
+Trek from Lukla to Phakding (2640 m.) takes approximately four hours.
 You will start your trek from Lukla following a gentle elevation towards the mountainside on the left bank of the Dudh Koshi River.
 You will view Mt.
 Nupla (5885m) atop the Kongde Ridge at a distance from the opposite bank.
 You will then descend a mountainside path that merges with your route towards Everest, watching the magnificent Mt.
 Kusum Kang (6367m.)
 Stay overnight at lodge.

 You can have a saunter around the village on this day before heading towards Tyangboche.
 You can walk up to Khumjung and visit a monastery.
 You can also enjoy the splendid views of Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawoche, and Kwangde.
 You may also take an hour's walk up to Syangboche (3800m.) where Everest View Hotel is situated above Namche for an outstanding view of Everest, Nuptse, Lhotse, Ama Dablam, Thamserku and Kusum Kangaru.
 Stay overnight at lodge.